Pondo18/stock-portfolio-manager-frontend/README.md

 pip install -m requirements.txt
 ~~~~

-For security reasons the communication with the Database is capsuled into an extra Rest-API ([Repository](https://github.com/Pondo18/stock-portfolio-manager-backend))
+For security reasons the communication with the Database is capsuled into an extra Backend ([Repository](https://github.com/Pondo18/stock-portfolio-manager-backend)).
+For deployment please follow in the instructions provided in the Backend Repository.

 ![Portfolio](./doc/portfolio_page.png)